Are You Related to the McCormacks?

 But, ultimately, three Hamilton girls married three McCormack boys.

-The most important to us, was Johanna Hamilton, later called Joan, our great grandmother, who married John McCormack Jnr of Balham Hill, in 1888.
+The most important to us, was Johanna Hamilton, our great grandmother, who married John McCormack Jnr of Balham Hill, in 1888.

 Her sister, Grace, married James McCormack of Tallarook House in 1890